UX + Product design

 I wish that we had finished prototyping earlier, so that we can present it to her before we had our provocation critique and iterate further based on her feedback.
 While we have finished the project for the class, we will continue to improve the prototype for her, and we are excited to hear her feedbacks!

-Critical Practices*: A studio design course where students work at the intersection of technological innovation and socially engaged art.
+Critical Practices* is a studio design course where students work at the intersection of technological innovation and socially engaged art.